Turbonalle/RandomNumberGenerator/README.md

 ###

 <p align="left">Just a simple program that does exactly what the name says.
-Want a quick and reliable way to generate numbers?
+Want a quick and reliable way to generate random numbers?
 You got it! :)</p>

 ###